Aging is a process that begins at conception and continues for as long as we live. At any given time throughout our lifespan, the body reflects:

 In our society we currently think of the "young old" as being around 65 to 74 years of age, the "middle old" 75 to 84 and the "old old" 85 years +.
 With advancing age, all of the body systems eventually demonstrate reduced efficiency, slowed building & replacement and actual loss of tissue.
 While an individual' s aging experience is unique, there are generalizations which can be observed for each of the body systems.

 The primary function of the skin is to protect the organism from the environment.
 It accomplishes this by providing a barrier that regulates temperature, retains fluid and absorbs shock and ultraviolet radiation, among other things.
 As we age, the dermis decreases in thickness by about 20%.
 As it thins it loses vascularity, cellularity and sensitivity.
-Its ability to exchange or retain internal heat is diminished.
+The skin's ability to dissipate or retain internal heat is diminished.
 The skin becomes thin, fragile and slow to heal.
-Sweat and sebaceous glands are reduced both in number and effectiveness.
-Sensory neurons are decreased by 30% from the age of 10 years to 90 years old.
+Evaporative heat loss is reduced due to reduced efficacy of sweat glands and diminished peripheral circulation.

 Subcutaneous fat deposition is altered in the elderly.
 Muscle, blood vessels and bone become more visible beneath the skin due to thinning of subcutaneous fat on the extremities.
 Fat deposition occurs mainly on the abdomen and thighs.

 Muscle mass is a primary source of metabolic heat.
 When muscles contract, heat is generated.
 The heat generated by muscle contraction maintains body temperature in the range required for normal function of its various chemical processes.